erlend-sh/learndiscourse/_en/users/features/how-does-title-and-favicon-notification-work.md

 ---
-title: How does title and favicon notification work?
+title: Title and Favicon notifications
 ---

 Out-of-the-box Discourse enables "title" notifications, this feature will "re-write" the browser title to denote how many new items your current page has.